rexxzyid/elaina-baileys/README.md

 ## AIRich

-`AIRich` is the integrated rich-response builder for multiple layouts and content types.
-It replaces the removed legacy `rich-message-utils` path.
+`AIRich` is the integrated rich-response builder for multiple layouts and content types

 ### Text + Code + Table